resume-unilu/miller/client/src/pages/people.md

 ::: profile
 ![profile/](/static/images/people/hicham-rassafi.jpg 'Hicham Rassafi-Guibal')
 ### Hicham Rassafi-Guibal

-> Associate researcher, RESuME, DEIS, Rectorate, University of Luxembourg
+> DEIS, Rectorate, University of Luxembourg

 :::
 Hicham Rassafi-Guibal holds a PhD in Public Law.
 His specialties are Economic Public law and European Law.
 He joined the RESuME project in 2016.
 Hicham Rassafi-Guibal studied at the Bordeaux Institut d'études politiques (Sciences po Bordeaux) and at Universities of Valenciennes and Lille 2.